joshuashen/atlas-snp_old/README.txt

 ------------

-*Requirement*

- - ruby
- - blat
- - cross_match
- - servers with large RAM

-You can find blat binaries on Jim Kent's website: http://hgwdev.cse.ucsc.edu/~kent/exe/ And cross_match at: http://www.phrap.org/consed/consed.html#howToGet

 *Protocol*

-The procedure has three steps:

-1. Mapping and aligning 454 reads onto the reference genome.

-2. Calling raw (a) SNPs and (b) indels based on results from step 1.

-3. SNP/indel filtering based on quality scores and biology.

-I have written a set of streamlined programs to do step 1 and step 2a.
-The step 2b (indels) is in the working.
-Step 3 is straightforward in terms of programming but requires some discussions on the biology.

-1. Atlas-mapper

-Map the reads (454 or Sanger) to reference sequence via BLAT and do refined sequence local alignment via cross_match.

-1) Format the reference sequence (including making blat ooc file, splitting reference into smaller pieces for cross_match):

-ruby /PATH/TO/atlas-mapper-format-ref.rb -r reference.fasta
-Note: this program requires about 3.0G RAM for the human genome.
-The reference.fasta is the reference sequences in one fasta file.
-The output is a directory named by reference.fasta with a suffix "Env4mapping".

-2) Map and align: (including doing blat, picking best hits and uniquely mapped reads, doing cross_match etc)

-ruby /PATH/TO/atlas-mapper.rb -q query.fasta -r reference.fasta [ options ]
-query.fasta is a fasta file containing a batch of 454 reads.

-The output is a directory with prefix "Mapping_of".
-It contains the blat result, blat best hits annotated as unique or repeats, and cross_match -discrep_lists output.

-Note the query.fasta should be in reasonable size.
-It's best to be no larger than 10Mbp.
-A typical 454 run produce 100+Mbp sequence.
-So it is necessary to split the run into smaller batches and do each batch on one cluster node.

-Here is a Bash shell command example to submit all batches of mapping jobs to a cluster:

-for f in batch_*.fa; do bsub -o lsf.o -e lsf.e -J $f "ruby ..../atlas-mapper.rb -q $f -r ref.fa [ options ]"; done
-2. Atlas-SNP

-This program calls SNPs from the cross_match -discrep_list output produced from step 1:

-ruby /PATH/TO/atlas-snp.rb -x cross_match_output -r reference.fasta -o prefix_of_outputs [-a adjust_quality_slope]
-( The -x specifies the cross_match result concatenated from the batch results from step 1. )

-It outputs a list of SNPs.

-The format of SNP list is like this:

-refName coordinate refBase homopolymer refEnv coverage SNPBase adjustedQual oriQual numVariant numAlter reads_info..

-DDB0169550 317 A 5 ATTTATATTTTTA 92 T 16.48 19 1 1 T(19)089207_1601_3197(16)(134.0/140)-taaaatAataaat(1.43/0.0/1)swap;

-U 6849 C 2 GGCAGACTTCAAG 12 T 37 37 1 1 T(37)086878_2543_1772(211)(237.0/243)+ggcagaTttcaag(0.82/0.0/1)snp;

-This file contains all the information required to filter SNPs.
-We can use a straightforward ruby/perl/shell script to do filtering and calling homozygous/heterozygous based on:

-number of variant reads vs coverage adjusted quality the size of longest homopolymer run nearby
-For more help information and other options, just type -h as the argument.

-2.1 Compute depth-coverage on reference
+Protocol

+Code distribution: open access at http://code.google.com/p/atlas-snp/ Software requirement: Ruby, BLAT, cross_match, and UNIX-like operating systems.

+Figure 3 is a flowchart showing the overall procedure.

+Step 1.
+Creating the reference environment.

+Command
+ruby atlas-mapper-format-ref.rb  -r reference.fasta [options]

+Input and options
+-r    reference.fasta  required
+This specify the file of the reference sequencing in fasta format, for example:
+>DDB0232429 |Chromosomal Sequence| on chromosome: 2 position 1 to 8470628
+TTTTTTTTTTTTTTTTTTTTTTTTTATGTATGACACAATCATTAAATCATTACACATACC
+AATTAGATTTTCTTTTTTTTTCTGATTTTAAAAACAAAAAAAAAACAAAAATTTATAAAT

+-l	length of pieces  optional, default value 100000 The program breaks the reference sequence into smaller pieces to avoid performance issues with cross_match alignment.

+-f  frequency cutoff of 11-mers, optional, default 1024 The most important performance boost of BLAT comes from –ooc option, which enables the program to ignore over-represented kmers in the genome in the alignment seeding stage.
+1024 is optimized for mammalian genomes.
+100~200 is best for smaller or less complex genomes.

+-b	UNIX path to the BLAT program, optional

+If BLAT is not accessible by default in the user’s shell, the path to the blat program can be provided by this option.
+Note: it is best practice to add this path into one’s PATH shell environment.

+Output
+This command creates a directory named by reference.fasta with a suffix "Env4mapping".
+It contains relevant information and data for subsequent blat and cross_match steps.
+The input reference fasta file is split into less than 900Mbps fragments to ensure running BLAT smoothly on servers with smaller than 2G RAM.
+The –ooc file is created according to command-line provided parameter.
+The reference sequence is also split into much smaller pieces, default at 100Kbps, to serve local alignment through cross_match.
+Some meta-information was stored in a flat file inside the directory.

+Computation requirement and performance
+This step is fairly quick.
+The RAM usage depends on the size of the reference genome.
+It takes about 3.0G for the human genome.

+Step 2.
+Mapping and aligning the reads onto reference

+2.1  (Optional) Split the reads into batches so that each batch can be executed on a cluster node in a typical parallel computing environment.
+The typical size of a batch is 5-10 Mbps.

+ruby split-fasta-to-batches.rb –s input.fasta –p prefix_for_output –l length_for_each_batch –q

+Input and options
+-s    original fasta file of the reads
+-p    prefix for the output read batches
+-l    the maximal length of a batch
+-q    optional with no argument; if provided, the program will also split the quality file correspondingly.

+Output
+Batches of read fasta files, with prefix provided by –p option.

+2.2	 Run Atlas-mapper

+ruby atlas-mapper.rb –q reads.fasta –r reference.fasta [options]

+Input and options
+Required:
+-q	reads.fasta, typically it is a fasta file containing a batch of reads.
+-r	reference.fasta it should be the same path of the reference as in Step 1.

+Optional:
+-n 1	  default: none
+This corresponds to the –oneOff option in BLAT, which allows one mismatch in the kmer “seeds”, is useful to map reads that are from a different species or a more diverged strain to the genome of the reference organism
+-i   corresponds to the –minIdentity options in BLAT -t   min match ratio, default 0.85
+After BLAT alignment, each read is assessed by dividing the matching length with read size, if the ratio is smaller than the cutoff value, the read is regarded as from a similar repeat region (or paralog) and thus discarded from following steps.
+-l    masklevel option in cross_match, default 20
+-s    optimized for short reads, such as the ones from SolexaTM

+Output
+The output is a directory with prefix "Mapping_of" before name of reads.fasta.
+It contains the blat result in psl format and gzipped, blat best hits annotated as unique or repeat, and cross_match -discrep_lists output.

+Note: This program assumes the user has access to BLAT and cross_help information and other options, type -h as the argument.

+3.2 (Optional) Calculating depth-coverage on reference

+Command
 ruby atlas-mapper-coverage.rb -x cross_match.output -o prefix_of_output [-r ref.fasta] [ -t targeted_genomic_regions ] [ options ]

+Input and options
--r or -t is required. -r specifies the reference fasta file.
+-r    specifies the reference fasta file.
 If provided, the program will compute the depth-coverage for each base on the reference.
-NOTE this is time-consuming for large genomes. -t specifies a list of targeted genomic regions, with format like this: target_name reference_name	   start_on_ref	 end_on_ref  direction(1 or -1) If provided, the program will compute the depth-coverage only for bases in the targeted regions.
+NOTE this is time-consuming for large genomes.
+-t    specifies a list of targeted genomic regions, with format: target_name	reference_name start_on_ref end_on_ref direction(1 or -1)

+If –t is provided, the program will compute the depth-coverage only for bases in the targeted regions.
+NOTE: one of -r and -t options is required.

+Step 4.
+Evaluating the accuracy of candidate SNPs.

+Command
+ruby atlas-snp-evaluate.rb -i SNP.list [ -e estimated_substitution_error_rate ] [ -s estimated_SNP_rate ] > output

+Input and options
+Required:
+-i	candidate SNP list from Step 3.1

+Optional
+-e	estimated overall substitu